-- Known Issues with Model Builds and Deployed Models - Re-deploying or re-building models results in model downtime (usually brief). - Model deployment will fail if your project filesystem is too large for the Git snapshot process.
-As a general rule, any project files (code, generated model artifacts, dependencies, etc.) larger than 50 MB must be part of your project's .gitignore file so that they are not included in snapshots for model builds. - (Affects versions 1.4.0, 1.4.2) Model deployment fails if your model imports code from other files/folders within the project.
-To work around this issue, add the following line to your model code to append the project filesystem (mounted to /home/cdsw) to your system path.
+- Known Issues with Model Builds and Deployed Models - Re-deploying or re-building models results in model downtime (usually brief). - Re-starting Cloudera Data Science Workbench does not automatically restart active models.
+These models must be manually restarted so they can serve requests again.

+- Model deployment will fail if your project filesystem is too large for the Git snapshot process.
+As a general rule, any project files (code, generated model artifacts, dependencies, etc.) larger than 50 MB must be part of your project's .gitignore file so that they are not included in snapshots for model builds. - Model builds will fail if your project filesystem includes a .git directory (likely hidden or nested).
+Typical build stage errors include: